 -

-Scale with your business as it grows
+Scale with your business as order volume, products, and users grow

 -

-Automate reordering so you avoid stockouts
+Automate reordering to avoid stockouts and late purchase orders

 -